 Note that tubular tires are the #1 upgrade recommended by RideCX - before a lighter handlebar or seatpost, faster shifting derailleur, or better brakes.
 Once you try tubulars you won't want to go back.
 That being said, tubulars have some significant downsides, so how do you choose?

 Tubulars remain the highest performance option and if cost were no object and everyone had a pro mechanic to maintain their equipment, everyone would want them!
 Performance is certainly not the only factor when selecting a wheel/tire system however.

 Tubulars could be right for you if:

 - You also race road bikes in addition to cyclocross.
 You'll get more value out of high-end wheels if they can do double duty in the cyclocross "off-season"

 - You're willing to invest the time and energy in setting them up

 - You have multiple sets of wheels, including at least one backup.
 If emergency sealant doesn't fix your tubular puncture, you can't easily repair make repairs on-site, so a backup is needed.

 - You can afford to replace the tire if you wreck it.

 - Someone else sets up and maintains your gear.
-Let's face it, having someone else hand you a ready-to-ride tubular is the best if you have that luxury.
+Let's face it, having someone else hand you a ready-to-ride wheel is incredible - if you have that luxury.